vickumar1981/stringdistance/README.md

 }
 ```

-3. Create an object the extends `StringMetric` using your algorithm as the type parameter, and use the `score` and `distance` methods defined in the implicit object.
+3. Create an object that extends `StringMetric` using your algorithm as the type parameter, and use the `score` and `distance` methods defined in the implicit object.

 ```scala
 object CustomMetric extends StringMetric[CustomAlgorithm]